Renan-Deldotti/Udacity_nd940_Capstone_Project/README.md

 This doc is also available on extra_files/

+API KEY can be got from https://www.themoviedb.org/signup but I also added mine to the Constants file, no problems using it

 Main parts of the app:
     data/datamodels:
         All models needed to save and convert the API response